HenryHong91/DDB/StockCounting/README.md

 The main objectives of the project include:
 - Providing insights for decision-making in marketing, supply chain, and other departments.
 - Comparing actual inventory with system inventory.
+- Easy to use, User Friendly(progressive discourse design)

 ### Research & Documentation
 Prior to development, a thorough pre-research was conducted based on the client's current situation and objectives.
 Please refer to the provided [Stock Counting](https://github.com/HenryHong91/Projects_/blob/main/StockCounting/StockCounting.pdf.pdf) for more details.